ResearchObject/ro-crate-py/README.md

 ### Creating an RO-Crate

-In its simplest form, an RO-Crate is a directory tree with an `ro-crate-metadata.json` file at the top level that contains metadata about the other files and directories, represented by [data entities](https://www.researchobject.org/ro-crate/1.1/data-entities.html).
-These metadata consist both of properties of the data entities themselves and of other, non-digital entities called [contextual entities](https://www.researchobject.org/ro-crate/1.1/contextual-entities.html) (representing, e.g., a person or an organization).
+In its simplest form, an RO-Crate is a directory tree with an `ro-crate-metadata.json` file at the top level.
+This file contains metadata about the other files and directories, represented by [data entities](https://www.researchobject.org/ro-crate/1.1/data-entities.html).
+These metadata consist both of properties of the data entities themselves and of other, non-digital entities called [contextual entities](https://www.researchobject.org/ro-crate/1.1/contextual-entities.html).
+A contextual entity can represent, for instance, a person, an organization or an event.

 Suppose Alice and Bob worked on a research task together, which resulted in a manuscript written by both; additionally, Alice prepared a spreadsheet containing the experimental data, which Bob used to generate a diagram.
-For the purpose of this tutorial, you can just create dummy files for the documents:
+For the purpose of this tutorial, you can just create placeholder files for the documents:

 ```bash
 mkdir exp